dr-shorthair/bachrach-cox/docs/2023/README.md

 ## Germany in October

-### France / Germany / Luxembourg touch in the middel of the river in Schengen
+### France / Germany / Luxembourg touch in the middle of the river in Schengen

 ![This is Schengen](https://dr-shorthair.github.io/bachrach-cox/assets/2023/Dagstuhl-schengen.jpg)